 The course is open for seafarers, immediately involved and responsible for the handling of cargo on oil tankers.

-The programme meets the mandatory requirements for training of ship crews:the Regulation V/1 and A-V/1, articles 8-14 of STCW 78', as amended.
+The programme meets the mandatory requirements for training of ship crews:the Regulation V/1-1 p.3 and A-V/1-1 p.2 of the STCW 78', as amended.

-The course Basic Safety Training consists of four modules: Personal Safety and Social Responsibilities Elementary First Aid Survival at Sea Fire Fighting and Fire Prevention The course is developed in compliance with Regulation VI/1 and Table A VI/1-4 of STCW' 78, as amended, as per Directive 2008/106/EC, IMO model course 1.21 and the national maritime standards.
+The course Basic Safety Training consists of four modules: Personal Safety and Social Responsibilities, Elementary First Aid, Personal Survival Techniques and Fire Prevention and Fire Fighting.
+The course is developed in compliance with Regulation VI/1 and Table A VI/1 of STCW' 78, as amended, as per Directive 2008/106/EC, IMO model course 1.21 and the national maritime standards.

 The training is approved by the Bulgarian Maritime Administration, which after training completion issues the relevant certificate, valid for 5 years.